-- Usually a degenerative process (occurs with aging) or from overuse of the lower leg muscles - Strain from sudden increase in amount or intensity of activity, from a direct injury, or from injury to the lower leg, foot or ankle - A return to activity following a previous injury with incomplete rehabilitation
+Peroneal tendinitis is caused by mechanical wear of the tendon in its groove behind the outer ankle, resulting in a degenerative process or overuse of the lower leg muscles.
+However, it may also occur from strain as a result of a sudden increase in the amount or intensity of activity, a direct injury, or an injury to the lower leg, foot, or ankle.
+It may also occur after return to activity with incomplete rehabilitation following previous injury to other leg or ankle structures.